Obsidian-TTRPG-Community/Ironsworn-SRD-Markdown/Chapter 7/Managing Your Quests.md

 - It should represent a turning point or major step forward in your quest.
 Achieving a milestone requires effort and sacrifice for your character.
 A minor discovery or easy success is probably not a milestone, especially for a higher ranked quest.
 Not every step you take is a milestone.
 ### Marking Progress
-Your vows utilize a standard progress track (page 14) to measure how far you have come in your quest.
-This progress track is a mechanical representation of the likelihood of being successful when you Fulfill Your Vow (page 101).
+Your vows utilize a standard [[Progress Tracks]] to measure how far you have come in your quest.
+This progress track is a mechanical representation of the likelihood of being successful when you [[Fulfill Your Vow]].
 More filled boxes means a better chance of a hit on that move.
 The progress track also shows how much story potential you have fulfilled in your quest.
 Higher ranked vows require more focus in your story and more effort and

 sacrifice for your character.
-When you Reach a Milestone (page 100), mark progress per the rank of your vow.
+When you [[Reach a Milestone]], mark progress per the rank of your vow.

 - Troublesome quest: Mark 3 progress.
 - Dangerous quest: Mark 2 progress.